fizalihsan/kafka-producer-101/README.md

-This repo has a simple example to produce messages to a Kafka topic using Java 11 & Spring Boot.
+This repo has a simple example to produce messages to a Kafka topic using Java 11, Spring Boot, Kafka 2.13-3.2.0.

 ## Kafka Setup in Mac